HOME › TEACHING › BIOLOGY & AI CURE

 Hymenoptera

-Joy is testing whether specialist parasitoid wasps, locked into narrow host relationships, experience faster chromosomal evolution than their generalist relatives.
-She is collecting host specificity and haploid chromosome numbers across Hymenoptera.
+Testing whether specialist parasitoid wasps, locked into narrow host relationships, experience faster chromosomal evolution than their generalist relatives.
+Collecting host specificity and haploid chromosome numbers across Hymenoptera.

 Asteraceae

-Virginia is asking whether genome size constrains how many ecoregions a plant species can occupy, linking genome architecture to ecological range.
-She is analyzing genome size and ecoregion counts across the sunflower family Asteraceae.
+Asking whether genome size constrains how many ecoregions a plant species can occupy, linking genome architecture to ecological range.
+Analyzing genome size and ecoregion counts across the sunflower family Asteraceae.

 Srija Manapuri

-Srija is asking whether genome size predicts rates of chromosome evolution across beetles—one of the most species-rich animal orders on Earth.
-She is compiling genome and chromosome data across Coleoptera.
+Asking whether genome size predicts rates of chromosome evolution across beetles, one of the most species-rich animal orders on Earth.
+Compiling genome and chromosome data across Coleoptera.

 Ryan Matta